Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: Introduction

 \section{Introduction}

 With the advent of sixth-generation (6G) wireless communication systems, ultra-reliable and low-latency communications (URLLC) have become a key service category to support mission-critical applications such as autonomous driving, industrial automation, and remote healthcare~\cite{10453965}.
 Although 6G URLLC aims to achieve sub-millisecond latency and ultra-high reliability, current terrestrial networks often struggle with coverage gaps, congestion, and limited flexibility, especially in dynamic or remote scenarios~\cite{10415249}.
-To overcome these limitations, low-altitude economic (LAE) networks have emerged as a promising solution by leveraging aerial platforms to enhance connectivity~\cite{10906066}.
-LAE networks are typically composed of lightweight, cost-effective, and rapidly deployable aerial infrastructures, enabling agile and on-demand connectivity services in scenarios where traditional terrestrial networks fall short.
+To overcome these limitations, low-altitude wireless networks (LAWNs) have emerged as a promising solution by leveraging aerial platforms to enhance connectivity~\cite{10906066}.
+LAWNs are typically composed of lightweight and rapidly deployable aerial infrastructures, enabling agile and on-demand connectivity services in scenarios where traditional terrestrial networks fall short~\cite{11045436}.
+A key component of LAWNs is the deployment of aerial base stations (AeBSs), which operate at low altitudes and serve as dynamic network nodes.
+AeBSs can be mounted on unmanned aerial vehicles (UAVs), balloons, or other aerial platforms.